deepakdgupta1/CodebaseExplainer/README.md

 # CodeHierarchy Explainer

-A high-performance codebase documentation and search system powered by DeepSeek Coder V2.
+A high-performance codebase documentation and search system powered by LM Studio compatible LLMs.

 ## Overview

 CodeHierarchy Explainer analyzes your codebase to generate comprehensive documentation and provide a powerful semantic search interface.
 It uses:
 - **Tree-Sitter** for robust parsing of Python and TypeScript.
-- **DeepSeek Coder V2** for generating high-quality summaries of code components.
+- **LM Studio** with LLMs like Qwen2.5-Coder for generating high-quality summaries of code components.
 - **NetworkX** for building a dependency graph of your code.
 - **FAISS & MPNet** for state-of-the-art semantic search.
 - **Rich & Click** for a beautiful CLI experience.